 What does the Mātauranga Māori Marae Ora Fund do?

-Mātauranga Māori Marae Ora is a new contestable fund that offers $5.7 million over two years to support marae communities directly with projects that protect and revitalise mātauranga and taonga on marae.
+Mātauranga Māori Marae Ora is a contestable fund that supports marae communities directly with projects that protect and revitalise mātauranga and taonga on marae.

 The purpose of the fund is to support marae communities to retain, protect, or transmit their mātauranga and care for their taonga.